TheFlav/Freeplay_OSD/README.md

 - System (only displays informations successfully recovered) :
   * CPU temperature and load (F/H).
+  * Ram, Used and Total.
-  * Main memory, Used and Total memory (only displayed if total recovered).
+  * Swap, Used and Total (only if Swap partition enabled).
-  * GPU memory, Used and Total memory (only displayed if total recovered).
+  * GPU memory, Used and Total.
 <br>

 - Backlight status (F/H) :